North Carolina

 • If submitted in person, by fax, or emailing a scanned form, it must be received by the county board of elections by 5 p.m. (or a later time if the county board allows it) on the 25th day before the election.
 If the application is submitted by fax or email of a scanned document, a permanent copy of the completed, signed form must be delivered to the county board no later than 20 days before the election.

-Fair Elections Center and Campus Vote Project intend the information contained herein to be used only as a general guide.
+Fair Elections Center and its Campus Vote Project intend the information contained herein to be used only as a general guide.
 This document should not be used as a substitute for consultation with a licensed North Carolina legal professional.